BeeBarry/Sunny/README.md

 ![architecture](bilaga-1main.png "Architecture")

 ### TODO:
+- [ ] subvendor API generator sandbox to fix schema format
     - [ ] fix json schema so it includes all variables.tf
     - [ ] remove "variables.tf" from schema field name

 - [ ] use schema in APIM
 ...